Hendrix-CS/csci320/projects/bare_metal_editor.md

 <img src="https://hendrix-cs.github.io/csci320/assets/images/swim_part_1_4_windows.png" width=500>

 ### Design suggestions
-* This can be built atop the `pluggable_interrupt_template` project, just like the bare metal game.
+* This can be built atop the [simple_swim_template](https://github.com/gjf2a/simple_swim_template) project, which is based on the `pluggable_interrupt_template` we used as the basis for bare metal games.
-* As with the game, it should have a central `struct` to represent the user interface as a whole.
+* As with the bare metal game, it should have a central `struct` to represent the user interface as a whole.
 * Make heavy use of constants for values like the window height and width, document height, starting locations of windows, and so forth.
 A later assignment might require adjusting the window boundaries.
 * Create an additional `struct` to represent an individual document.
 For **Level 1** and **Level 2**, this